From: david x callaway (dxc_at_[hidden])

 actions piecemeal together existing Clean

-I got a variation of the code I sent earlier to almost work. with this
+I got a variation of the code I sent earlier (see below) to work. with

 rm-on-clean *~ relative/path/blah.txt name.txt ; # etc